Bhagavad-gita Museum: History

 The Bhagavad-gita Museum was inspired by a diorama exhibit developed by Bhaktisiddhanta Sarasvati in the mid 1930s, consisting of dozens of dioramas dedicated to the philosophy of Krishna consciousness.
 In 1973 Sarasvati's student A. C. Bhaktivedanta Swami Prabhupada, the founder of the International Society for Krishna Consciousness (ISKCON), also known as the Hare Krishna movement, sent a group of disciples from the New York temple to Mayapur, India, to study the art of diorama doll making.
-After fifteen months of studying the team returned and the construction of the dolls in the Los Angeles site began, the museum finally opening in 1977.
+After fifteen months of studying, the team returned and doll-making at the Los Angeles site began, the museum finally opening in 1977.
 The museum is located in West Los Angeles near the border of Culver City, where a sizable Hare Krishna population resides.

 For the time, the museum was quite sophisticated: a computer was specially designed to synchronize the exhibition which included lighting, a 16-track sound system, numerous film and slide projectors, and special visual effects.
 New industrial grade projectors and new lighting effects were installed in 1984.
-However, this sophistication came with a price, and the exhibit was plagued by computer glitches and maintenance problems falling into significant disrepair by 1995.
+However, this sophistication came at a price, and the exhibit was plagued by computer glitches and maintenance problems falling into significant disrepair by 1995.
 Starting in 1999 the museum was refurbished, and was reopened in 2001 with modern solid state show controls.
 Further renovations were made in the 2010s and the museum was reopened in 2016.